TheMeinerLP/SkinServer/readme.md

 # Features:
 - Render a skin head based on a file
-- Render a skin/head based on a uuid or username
+- Render a skin/head based on uuid or username
 - Save skins into database for long-time cache
 - Token based IP Selection for mojang requests
 - **Dockerized**
 - **Kubernetes ready**

 # Installation with Docker
-Run this command for start a simple single instance with mongodb properties.
+Run this command to start a single instance with mongodb properties.
 ```shell
 docker run --name skinserver \
   -d \